 In a nutshell, tracking usage by hand generally ends up being wasteful and inefficient.
 To overcome this problem, companies need an app that can track usage automatically.
 Without an app that can take into account the reality of the consumption of material on the job, companies cannot truly reap the benefits of min/max inventory management.
-We need the ability to “tune” those min/maxes in order to optimize inventories and to maximize service levels.
-Said differently, we want to reduce inventory levels to the absolute minimum to save cash, while making sure we do not stock out of any item to keep the job moving.
+We need the ability to “tune” those min/maxes in order to optimize inventories and maximize service levels.
+Said differently, we want to reduce inventory levels to the absolute minimum to save cash while making sure we do not stock out of any item to keep the job moving.

 The strategic objective is to optimize inventories and maximize service levels.
 These industries need an app that tracks consumption at the POU and uses it to their strategic advantage.

-The minimum stock quantity of a particular item depends on several factors, including lead time, safety stock, contractual (blanket) orders, sales cycle times, seasonal demands, accuracy of sales forecasts, and the item’s review period.
+The minimum stock quantity of a particular item depends on several factors, including lead time, safety stock, contractual (blanket) orders, sales cycle times, seasonal demands, the accuracy of sales forecasts, and the item’s review period.

-In order to calculate min/max levels, good guide to start with is Minimum = Safety Stock + (Daily Run Rate * Lead Time).
+Minimum = Safety Stock + (Daily Run Rate * Lead Time).

-However, the only way to set accurate minimum and maximum levels that will prevent stockouts and help optimize inventory levels is to calculate average daily usage.
+However, the only way to set accurate minimum and maximum levels that will prevent stockouts and help optimize inventory levels are to calculate average daily usage.
 Modern inventory replenishment apps only need around 90 days of tracking consumption and lead time inputs to suggest a good starting point for accurate min/max levels that will optimize storeroom and truck inventory.
 Then the min/max levels need to be tuned and optimized with usage data.
 This leads to optimized inventory levels.